 Another Bible-approved way to answer hard questions is to ask priests or prophets.
 (Or you can follow Paul’s example and just assume your own dreams are telling you about something real.)
 The priests are to be treated as infallible and always unquestioningly obeyed.
 And anyone who thinks the priests might not be so perfect is to be killed.

 The Bible makes fun of superstitious people consulting fortune-tellers and divination instruments… and then advises them to consult these other fortune-tellers and divination instruments instead.
 It also makes fun of people praying to worthless pagan gods instead of the Bible-approved God.
-But I think you’ll find you get pretty much the same results no matter which god you try asking for help or answers.
+But I think you’ll find you get pretty much the same results no matter which entity you try asking for help or answers.

 The Bible claims that seeking God is all you have to do to fully understand what’s right.
 It tells both kings and commoners to obsessively follow all its terrible rules, and indoctrinate their children with them.
 And it’s portrayed as a good thing when a foreign king decides to kill or otherwise punish his subjects if they don’t obey the biblical laws.